Gourav-Mishra/Gourav-Mishra/README.md

   <img src="https://avatars.githubusercontent.com/u/42600031?v=4" alt="Profile Image" width="200">
 </p>

 Hello there!
-I'm Gourav Mishra, an AI engineer, and data science enthusiast.
-I'm passionate about technology, open-source, and learning new things.
+I'm passionate about technology, open-source, and learning new things related to AI, Data, or Finance.
 Here, you'll find a variety of projects and repositories that reflect my interests and expertise.
 Feel free to explore, contribute, or get in touch with me for collaborations and discussions.

 ## 🔧 Technologies and Tools